laxuanlinh/awscertifieddev/revisionnote.md

 ## How to order SQS?
   - Configure each sender to have a unique `MessageGroupID`, this would help order all messages from a sender
-  - Do not configure each message with a `MessageGroupID`
+  - Do not configure each message with a different `MessageGroupID`

-## Centralize `Lambda functions` from multiple accounts?
+## How Lambda functions from multiple accounts can process data from 1 centralized source?
   - `Lambda functions` from multi accounts can subscribe to 1 `SNS` topic, the topic will invoke functions
   - Cannot use `SQS` because `SQS` does not invoke `Lambda functions`

-## CodeDeploy hooks useages?
+## CodeDeploy hooks usages?
   - `DownloadBundle` and `Install`: agent doing stuff, users can't do anything
   - `AfterInstall`: can configure app or change file permissions
   - `ApplicationStart`: can restart services that were stopped during `ApplicationStop`